frontendpatterns/frontendpatterns.dev/src/content/patterns/composition-over-inheritance.md

 ---
 # Composition over Inheritance

-Build complex components by combining simpler ones rather than using class hierarchies.

 ## Problem

 Without this pattern, the premise that building complex components by combining simpler ones rather than using class hierarchies falls apart, and small changes trigger cascading regressions.